Buffalo Chicken Meatballs

 Football season is here!
 For many of you that might mean Sunday or Monday night football on TV and hanging out with friends.
-For us that means Friday night football games at the high school watching our daughter perform on color guard with the band (not rotc).
-It means bringing tailgating food to share with friends before the game.
+For us that means Friday night football games at the high school watching our daughter perform on color guard with the band.
 One of those is my recipe for Buffalo Chicken Meatballs.

 Buffalo Chicken Meatballs have to me one of my easiest recipes I serve.
 The sauce is super simple to make.
 You can also use turkey if you’re not into ground chicken.
 Sometimes, we use frozen meatballs if we don’t have the time to make our own.
 Schedules get busy and it’s nice to have a recipe that is versatile.

 Whether I am tailgating or home-gating I like to make serving up drinks simple.
 I usually stop by my local Tom Thumb across the street or one of the four in my area to grab food and drinks.

 They are local and easy to get to without the crowd of people which helps with my busy schedule. t’s perfect for my Football party drink station with cute striped paper straws in black.

 How To Set Up A Football Party Drink Station:

 Here are a few tips on how I set up a football party drink station.

 - Pick up your cans in advance and place them in the fridge.
 This way you can pull a few at a time without having to deal with an ice chest.

 - Straws are very important.
 This will help you with little kids.
 Also you won’t have to buy as many cups to serve drinks up in.
 Just put the straws right next to the cans.